department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/lovell-conversation-guide.md

 *In the Participant "more" menu, make sure "Play Join and Leave Sound" is unchecked*

-*Check your [screensharing setup] and share permissions for participants.*
+*Check your Zoom and share permissions for participants.*

 *When the participant is ready, begin the session with the following intro*